MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Download

-`download` is a shortcut for the [Download Pipeline Artifact task](tasks/utility/download-pipeline-artifact.md).
-It will download one or more artifacts associated with the current run or from another Azure pipeline that is associated as a `pipeline` resource.
+The `download` keyword is a shortcut for the [Download Pipeline Artifact task](tasks/utility/download-pipeline-artifact.md).
+The task downloads artifacts associated with the current run or from another Azure pipeline that is associated as a `pipeline` resource.

 # [Schema](#tab/schema)